Tanqueray Logo

 Tanqueray New Logo

-The modern logo is the quintessence of British chic and the historical heritage of the company.
+The modern logo is the quintessence of British chic and the company’s historical heritage.
 It features a dark red wax seal – the personal mark of the brand’s founder and gin developer.
-In the center is Tanqueray Sr.’s signature is a curly “T” with three scrolls in the center.
-It is surrounded by inscriptions indicating the full name and surname of the founder and the place where the plant appeared.
+In the center is Tanqueray Sr.’s signature: a curly “T” with three scrolls.
+It is surrounded by inscriptions indicating the founder’s full name and surname, as well as the place where the plant appeared.

-This design demonstrates the timelessness of a premium drink as if it were tested and approved by its creator right now.
+This design conveys the timelessness of a premium drink, as if it were just tested and approved by its creator.
 At the bottom is the word “Tanqueray,” carried over from the previous visual identity.
 The only difference between them is in color.
 In the old logo, the inscription is white; in the current one, it is black.

 Font and Colors